subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ f_{av} = -{\partial\log Z\over\partial\beta} \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (4) $$

 The derivation of (3) is a straightforward exercise in optimization using the method of Lagrange Multipliers in which we maximize the entropy given by (2), subject to the constraints (1) and $\sum_i p_i = 1$.
 The denominator in this equation is a famous quantity called the partition function in statistical mechanics, and is denoted by $Z$ while the distribution itself is called the Boltzmann distribution.
-Note that the maximum entropy distribution for this case is not given by the uniform distribution $p_1={1\over n}$, and this is due to the fact that the $p_i$ values are constrained by the average $<f_{av}$ from equation (1).
+Note that the maximum entropy distribution for this case is not given by the uniform distribution $p_1={1\over n}$, and this is due to the fact that the $p_i$ values are constrained by the average $f_{av}$ from equation (1).
 From the probability theory point of view, the maximum entropy estimate solved an old problem from the time of Laplace, namely what are the best probability estimates given insufficient information.
 Laplace recommended the use of of the uniform distribution in this situation.
-The maximum entropy technique allows us to improve upon by incorporatong other pieces of information susch as the average, if they are available.
+The maximum entropy technique allows us to improve upon this by incorporatong other pieces of information such as the average, if they are available.

 Up until this point, the discussion has been purely in terms of probability theory but now we are now going to use this to model a physical system.
+Consider a system that is in equilibrioum at temperature $T$.
+This can be acheived by putting the system in an infinite heat bath at temperature T, and assuming that it can exchange energy with the heat bath but not particles.
-Consider a system that can be in one of N microstates, such that in microstate $i$ it has energy $E_i$.
-Also define $p_i$ as the probability that the system is in state microstate $i$.
+Assume that it can be in one of N microstates, such that in microstate $i$ it has energy $E_i$.
+Also define $p_i$ as the equilibrium probability that the system is in state microstate $i$.
 For example the system may be ferromagnet consisting of N atoms, in which case a microstate would correspond to a particular joint orientation of their individual spins.
 Define the entropy of the system as

 $$ S = -\sum_i p_i \log p_i $$

-and its average energy as
+and its average energy in equilibrium as

 $$ E_{av} = \sum_i p_i E_i   $$